RedHatNordicsSA/linux4win/content/lab1.md

 rpm -V cockpit
 ```

-:boom: Run below command to see all files which were owned by a package and have been changed or removed.
+:boom: Run below command to see all files which were owned by a package (system wide) and have been changed or removed.

 ```
 rpm -Va